 The Company's foreign exchange risk arises mainly from its foreign currency expenses, primarily in US Dollars (USD), Euros (EUR) and Japanese Yen (JPY).
-As a result, if the value of the Indian Rupee appreciates relative to these foreign currencies, the Company's expenses measured in Indian Rupees may decrease and vice-versa.
-The exchange rate between the Indian Rupee and these foreign currencies have changed substantially in recent periods and may continue to fluctuate substantially in the future.
+As a result, if the value of the Indian Rupee appreciates relative to these foreign currencies, the Company's expenses measured in Indian Rupees may decrease or increase and vice-versa.
+The exchange rate between the Indian Rupee and these foreign currencies have changed substantially in recent periods and may continue to fluture.

-a) Significant foreign currency risk exposure relating to borrowings and trade payables
+a) Significant foreign currency risk exposure relating to borrowings and trade payables b) Sensitivity